About CIPMM/TBS Round Tables

 Round Table # 2

-Tamara McNulty, Director, Procurement, Materiel, Grants and Contributions, Parks Canada
+Tamara McNulty, Director – Procurement, Materiel, Grants and Contributions Branch, Parks Canada Agency

-Since 2015, Tamara McNulty has held the Director position for Parks Canada Agency’s Procurement, Materiel, Grants and Contributions Branch in supporting the Agency’s mandate to operate Canada’s national parks, national historic sites and national marine conservation areas for visitors to learn about, enjoy and protect for future generations.
-Throughout her career, Tamara has led various teams providing contracting services for goods, professional services, information technology and construction.
-She began her career at Public Works and Government Services Canada as an intern in their Supply Officer Trainee Program, including assignments in the Calgary Regional office as well as in Procurement Quality Assurance Division.
-She spent 4 years at PWGSC, specifically in the procurement of Large Computers and Telecommunications as well as in the procurement of Specialized Professional Services (translation, training, subscriptions) before moving on to Canada Revenue Agency where she spent 11 years in the procurement of hardware and software as well as in Strategic Sourcing to establish national e-catalogues for various goods and services and in the procurement of Professional Services including Information Technology.
-In her current role at Parks Canada, Tamara leads a team of over 60 employees in the delivery of procurement for goods, services and construction, materiel management (including fleet), and transfer payments (grants and contributions).
-Tamara holds a Bachelor of International Business degree from Carleton University.
+Tamara McNulty has led Parks Canada Agency’s Procurement, Materiel, Grants and Contributions Branch, as the Director, for over 6 years.
+She has extensive experience in procurement; having worked for over 20 years in the federal public service.
+Throughout her career, Tamara has taken on procurement roles of increasing levels of responsibility in leading various teams providing contracting services for goods, professional services, information technology and construction.
+She began her career at Public Works and Government Services Canada as an intern in their Supply Officer Trainee Program, having pursued an assignment opportunity in Calgary to expand her experience in a regional office with a variety of commodities as well as to gain exposure working on G8 Summit procurement files, as well an assignment in the Procurement Quality Assurance Division, in addition to a client assignment at Canada Customs and Revenue Agency.
+She spent 4 years at PSPC, specifically in the procurement of Large Computers and Telecommunications as well as in the procurement of Specialized Professional Services (translation, training, subscriptions) before moving on to Canada Revenue Agency where she spent 11 years in the procurement of hardware and software for mainframe & distributed computing environments as well as in Strategic Sourcing to establish national e-catalogues for various goods and services and in the procurement of Professional Services including Information Technology Professional Services.
+In her current role at Parks Canada, Tamara leads a team of 61 employees in delivering internal services at an annual volume of over $500M for procurement (goods, services and construction), materiel management (including fleet) and transfer payment (grants and contributions) to meet the Agency’s mandate related to Canada’s national parks, national historic sites and national marine conservation areas which includes the federal investment program (highways, bridges, canals, dams, heritage buildings, cultural assets, etc).
+Tamara holds a Bachelor of International Business degree from Carleton University, which took her to Mexico for a year of study abroad to learn the local culture and language in combination with her business studies.

 Round Table # 3